arthurpyuskulyan/spectroscopy/README.md

 # spectroscopy
-this repository is being established. spectrumprogrampy.ipynb is for simulating dynamic correlation function based spectra from excitation energies
+This repository is under construction. spectrumprogrampy.ipynb is for simulating dynamic correlation function based spectra from excitation energies